chanind/chanind.github.io/_posts/2023-06-04-academics-open-source-python-tips.markdown

 Testing doesn't have to be difficult.
 If you can test some piece of code in a Pytest test case rather than manually, do it.
 Some further tips for testing practically:

-- Don't be afraid to make your source code uglier to help with testing.
+- Don't be afraid to make your source code uglier if it helps with testing.
 If splitting out the core functionality of a function into a separate function is easier to test, do it.
 - Don't worry about "unit" vs "integration" tests - just test however is easiest for you.
 Feel free to mix hyper-focused tests on small functions with tests that run through your whole model.
 The important thing is to have tests, no matter what kind.
-- If there's stochastic outputs from a function, it's fine to just test that the output looks sane (e.g. tensors have the correct sizes, things that should sum to 1 do, etc...)
+- If there's stochastic outputs from a function, it's fine to just test that the output looks sane (e.g. tensors have the correct sizes, things that should sum to 1 do, etc...).
+Even basic assertions will still catch a lot of bugs.
 - Use approximate assertions to check that outputs are "close enough".
 Pytest has `approx` which lets you write assertions like `assert pytest.approx(x) == 3.1`, and torch has `assert torch.allclose(tensor1, tensor2)` to check if tensors are "close enough".
 - Don't be afraid to hardcode output snapshots into tests to aid with algorithm refactoring.
 It can be helpful to set a random seed and pin down exact outputs so that you can refactor a function for performance and want to make sure you have identical behavior before and after.
 - Feel free to create tiny toy datasets inside of tests, e.g. a list with 5 training examples, and run training on it just to make sure everything works.
-- Use tests as way to debug individual places in your code as you develop.
+- Use tests as way to interacticely debug your code as you develop.
 You can stick a debugger statement `import pdb; pdb.set_trace()` into your code, then run a test that runs through that code path so you can interactively experiment as you work.

 ## Pet peeves with research code